modoboa/modoboa/doc/getting_started/install.rst

 .. note::

-   By default, only the core application of Modoboa is installed.
+   By default, the core application of Modoboa and some necessary plugins (admin, relaydomains and limits) are installed.
 To install extensions, use the ``--extensions`` option which accepts a list of extension names as argument (``--extensions ext1 ext2 ...``).
-   If you want to use install all extensions, just use the ``all`` shortcut like this ``--extensions all``.
+   If you want to install all extensions, just use the ``all`` shortcut like this ``--extensions all``.

    If you choose to install extensions one at a time, you will have to add their names in settings.py to ``MODOBOA_APPS``.
 Also ensure that you have the line ``from modoboa_amavis.settings import *`` at the end of this file.

+   The list of available plugins can be found on the :doc:`index page
+   <../index>`.
+Instructions to install them are available on each plugin page.

 .. note::